VilladsHJ/Case1/README.md

 The dashboard I built will fetch hourly electricity spot prices, store them in a Parquet file, and build a simple Plotly dashboard showing daily average prices over time.

+## EDIT 2025-08-27
+After the interview I recieved feedback to the code which are implemented now.